MadLittleMods/postcss-css-variables/README.md

 ## Nested rules

 When using this feature, `postcss-css-variables` will output invalid CSS by itself(but you did input invalid CSS anyway).
 This feature is best paired with [`postcss-nested`](https://github.com/postcss/postcss-nested) in order to properly expand the rules.

+Run `postcss-nested` before `postcss-css-variables` so that `postcss-nested` can properly expand the `&` references before we start resolving variable values.

 ```js
 var postcss = require('postcss');